 In 1869 he became rector of Trinity Church.
 The Great Boston Fire of 1872 destroyed the parish church on Summer Street, and Brooks began one of the most ambitious building campaigns in America.

-Trinity Church is considered an architectural masterpiece, designed by Richardson, muralist John LaFarge and stained glass artists William Morris and Edward Burne-Jones.
+Critics consider Trinity Church an architectural masterpiece, designed by Richardson, muralist John LaFarge and stained glass artists William Morris and Edward Burne-Jones.
 Finished in 1877, it established Richardson’s reputation.
 Historian Douglas Shand-Tucci described it as “an American Hagia Sophia.’

 The style became known as the Richardsonian Romanesque style, with clay roof, heavy arches, rough stone and a massive tower.
-It was soon adopted for a number of public buildings across the United States.
+Architects adopted the style for a number of public buildings across the United States.

 Sunday after Sunday, Brooks preached at Trinity Church to large crowds drawn by his inspirational sermons.
 “Do not pray for easy lives,” he implored his congregation.
 “Pray to be stronger men.”

 He told them, “Character may be manifested in the great moments, but it is made in the small ones.”
 And he could have been talking about his campaign to build Trinity Church when he said, “Set yourself earnestly to see what you are made to do, and then set yourself earnestly to do it.”